w3c/web-advertising/support_for_advertising_use_cases.md

 Relationship/CRM Marketing: a marketing strategy designed to foster customer loyalty, interaction, and long-term relationships.
 It is designed to develop or reinforce a strong bond with existing customers by continuing a dialogue with them that provides the customer with information that matches their needs, problems, or interests

+# One-to-One Personalization

+In marketing, personalization typically means tailoring the ad content in order to meet the individual needs of each user.
+It can be a game-changer for both: user experience and effectiveness of the marketing activities.
+The full page dedicated to one-to-one personalization can be found [here](personalization.md).